 Examples and Their Uses

 Softwoods have easier workability than most hardwoods because of their lower density and composition.
 Their softer and more flexible surface is easier to plane, drill, and turn.
 Softwoods are also easier to cut and hold nails and fasteners well.
-Softwoods can also take staining and painting easier than most hardwoods.
+Softwoods can also take staining and painting easier than most hardwoods, which means you can enhance the beauty of the wood using finishes, oils, and wax.
 Many softwood species such as pine and Douglas fir are tough and can take on indoor applications that hardwoods are known for, making them economical choices for a variety of wood applications.